-A brief biography/platform statement (maximum 250 words) and photograph (maximum 150 pixels wide by 200 pixels tall) from each candidate can be posted on the SU Elections website.
+A brief biography/platform statement (maximum 250 words) and photograph (a JPEG or PNG image with a file size of at least 400kb) from each candidate can be posted on the UASU Elections website.
+Photos may be resized/cropped as necessary for UASU communications.
 Candidates should be prepared to email in their submissions within 24 hours of the Candidates Meeting.
 The order of appearance per each race will be in the order candidates email in their election supplement.
-The SU Elections website will remain operational throughout voting days.
+The UASU Elections website will remain operational throughout voting days.
 The deadline for submitting the following information will be announced at the Candidates Meeting.
 If the CRO does not receive your website information by the deadline, "No information received" will be put next to your name.